-Beginning with the India Gateway in 2011, the university has advanced engagement with a number of Indian higher education institutions in a range of disciplines, including the Indian Institute of Technology-Bombay (IIT-Bombay), All India Institute of Medical Sciences (AIIMS), Aligarh Muslim University (AMU), Avinashilingam University for Women, PSG Institute, and Tata Memorial Hospital, among others.
+Beginning with the India Gateway in 2012, the university has advanced engagement with a number of Indian higher education institutions in a range of disciplines, including the Indian Institute of Technology-Bombay (IIT-Bombay), All India Institute of Medical Sciences (AIIMS), Aligarh Muslim University (AMU), Avinashilingam University for Women, PSG Institute, and Tata Memorial Hospital, S. P. Jain Institute of Management and Research (SPJIMR) among others.
 Ohio State alumni serve as leaders and faculty at a range of reputed institutions and industry throughout India and beyond.

 The India Gateway currently supports active engagement with more than 200 faculty members across 12 colleges at Ohio State and tens of others via a range of engagement modes.
-Apart from colleges and individual faculty, strategic partners include the Institute for Materials Research (IMR), Center for Regenerative Medicine and Cell Based Therapies (CRMCBT), Center for Operational Excellence, Center for Resilience, Center for Education and Training for Employment (CETE), Global Water Institute (GWI), among others.
+Apart from colleges and individual faculty, strategic partners include the Center for Operational Excellence, Center for Education and Training for Employment (CETE), Global Water Institute (GWI), Infectious Disease Institute, Institute for Materials Research (IMR), The James Cancer Hospital and Solove Research Institute, among others.

 The Office of International Affairs is the first point of contact in developing international agreements.
-Contact Joanna Kukielka-Blaser (firstname.lastname@example.org), program director, international relations, if you are interested in working on formalizing an agreement.
+Contact Elizabeth Angerman, program manager for International Partnerships, if you are interested in working on formalizing an agreement.

 Education Abroad Programs

 Ohio State faculty traveling to India may contact the India Gateway to schedule a meeting to discuss how the team can support education abroad program development.